hannotify/hanno.codes/_drafts/java-26.md

 Java 26 introduces two new features in [HotSpot](https://openjdk.org/groups/hotspot/):

 * JEP 516: Ahead-of-Time Object Caching with Any GC
-* JEP 522: G1 GC Improve Throughput by Reducing Synchronization
+* JEP 522: G1 GC: Improve Throughput by Reducing Synchronization

 > The HotSpot JVM is the runtime engine that is developed by Oracle.
 It translates Java bytecode into machine code for the host operating system's processor architecture.